-a) Dyeing A process of coloring fibers, yarns, or fabrics with either a natural or synthetic dye.
+a) Dyeing: A process of coloring fibers, yarns, or fabrics with either a natural or synthetic dye.

-b) Yarn Dyed

-warp and fill yarns.
+b) Yarn Dyed : and fill yarns.

-Fabric woven with yarns that have been dyed prior to the weaving of the goods, as opposed to piece dyed fabrics, which are woven with undyed c) Piece Dyed a dobby, jacquard, epinglé, or velvet.
+Fabric woven with yarns that have been dyed prior to the weaving of the goods, as opposed to piece dyed fabrics, which are woven with undyed warp c) Piece Dyed : Fabric that is dyed after it is woven, in full piece form.
+The greige goods for piece dying can be cotton, polyester, or blends.
+Construction can be a dobby, jacquard, epinglé, or velvet.

-d) Bleaching
+d) Bleaching: